 Method 1: Use FFmpeg

 FFmpeg is known as the best free solution to convert audios and videos.
 It supports Linux, macOS as well as Windows system.
-In the scope of this article, we will guide you on how to convert videos in Linux.

 Step 1: Create a key to protect your videos by running the command line below: